-If the defendant has a prior conviction for any of the above offenses within the past seven years the court must order immobilization for a period between 90 and 180 days.
+If the defendant has a prior conviction for any of the above offenses within the past seven years, the court mustorder immobilization for a period between 90 and 180 days.

-If a person receives a ticket that is reported to their driving record during a period of suspension they will receive an additional period of suspension and if this has happened 2-3 three times within seven years prior the court must immobilize the vehicle for a period between 90 and 180 days.
-If it happened 4 or more times within the prior 7 years the court must immobilize the vehicle for a period between 1 and 3 years.
+If a person receives a ticket that’s reported to their driving record during a period of suspension, they’ll receive an additional period of suspension and if this has happened two to three times within seven years prior, the court must immobilize the vehicle for a period between 90 and 180 days.
+If it happened four or more times within the prior seven years the court must immobilize the vehicle for a period between one and three years.

-Lastly, when a vehicle has been immobilized the vehicle’s registration discloses the order therefore a police officer will know a vehicle is subject to immobilization if he checks the vehicle registration which will happen every time he pulls a vehicle over and can form the legal basis of a stop if the officer discovers the vehicle is being driven in violation of an immobilization order.
+Lastly, when a vehicle has been immobilized the vehicle’s registration discloses the order, therefore a police officer will know a vehicle is subject to immobilization if he checks the vehicle registration; which will happen every time he pulls a vehicle over and can form the legal basis of a stop if the officer discovers the vehicle is being driven in violation of an immobilization order.

-Attorney Morris has enjoyed a very successful and distinguished career as a trial lawyer providing high quality legal representation in the area of state and federal criminal defense for 20 years.
-He is known for his trial preparation by fellow attorneys, judges and clients alike.
-As a trial attorney, he is dedicated to attaining justice in every case, and is prepared to take on complex legal issues with success.
+Attorney Morris is trial lawyer who has been providing high-quality legal representation in the areas of state and federal criminal defense for more than 20 years.
+He’s known for his trial preparation by fellow attorneys, judges and clients alike.
+As a trial attorney, he’s dedicated to attaining justice in every case, and is always prepared to successfully take on complex legal issues.
 Barton and his law firm pride themselves on obtaining results for their clients that other attorneys cannot.

 Not only does Barton Morris have extensive experience, he also engages in continuing legal education to provide the highest quality legal services.
-Barton has received specialized scientific training through the American Chemical Society.
+Barton has received specialized scientific training through the American Chemical Society, and is the only forensic lawyer-scientist in Michigan.
 He attended the prestigious Trial Lawyers College and serves on its Alumni Association Board of Directors.
 Barton Morris is also a board member of several distinguished legal associations including the Michigan Association of OWI Attorneys, and the DUI Defense Lawyer’s Association Justice Foundation.
-He is also an active member of the National Association of Criminal Defense Attorneys and has also graduated from their National Criminal Defense Trial College in Macon, Georgia.
+He’s also an active member of the National Association of Criminal Defense Attorneys and has graduated from their National Criminal Defense Trial College in Macon, Georgia.

-Barton Morris was chosen as a Top Lawyer of Metro Detroit for 2012, 2013, 2014, 2019 and 2020 for DUI/DWI and criminal defense by DBusiness Magazine and Hour Magazine.
-Barton Morris was also chosen as a Super Lawyer in Criminal Defense.
+Barton Morris is consistently chosen as a Top Lawyer of Metro Detroit and for DUI/OWI and criminal defense by DBusiness Magazine and Hour Magazine.
+He has also been chosen as a Super Lawyer in Criminal Defense.